 The Rights Respecting School Award recognises schools that put the Convention on the Rights of the child at the centre of their school ethos and planning.

-We are currently putting together a steering group which will meet often and will be made up of children, senior leaders, middle leaders and class teachers.
+We have put together a steering group, “The Gossey Rights Respecting Crew” which meet often and is made up of children, senior leaders, middle leaders and class teachers.
 All school stakeholders ensure values are reflected in our school vision and are central to our ethos and values.

 The Conventions on the Rights of the Child consists of 54 Articles.
 A ‘child’ is defined as every human being below the age of 18.
 The key provisions are :